watch-connectivity/react-native-watch-connectivity.github.io/docs/api-events.md

 ## `user-info`

-User info events are emitted when the watch sends a user info message.
-If using TypesScript you can define your own User Info type for intellisense support.
+Emitted when the watch sends user info.
+The callback receives an array of user info items, including any received before the React Native app initialised.

 ### Usage